Wikidocumentaries/wikidocumentaries-ui/README.md

 # wikidocumentaries-ui

-> Basic page template for the WikiDocumentaries UI
+> Basic page template for the Wikidocumentaries UI

 For more info, see the project page: https://wikidocumentaries.github.io/